:: Last updated 5/25/2015 ::

 What's changed since the original FAQ was written?
 What are some of the most recent changes at the Mansions?

-One major Disneyland Mansion change we think bears special attention is the abandonment of Madame Leota's famous fiberoptic head effect.
+One major Disneyland Mansion change we think bears special attention is the abandonment of Madame Leota's famous fiberoptic head effect, added in the 90s.
 With Haunted Mansion Holiday in 2001, we saw the return of the 'front projection' effect onto a static table.
-Then in January of 2005, the whole Seance Scene was significantly revamped AGAIN to incorporate new "hover" technology and effects.
+Then in January of 2005, the whole Seance Scene was significantly revamped AGAIN to incorporate new "hover" technology to the crystal ball.
 The Haunted Mansion Holiday Leota (as of this writing) still utilizes a static projection effect, however.

-At the same time, the changing portrait gallery was altered.
-April December was removed, the Gorgon was swapped into her slot, and the "Master Gracey" changing portrait from the Walt Disney World Mansion Foyer was given the center frame.
+Also in 2005, the changing portrait gallery was altered.
+The April December portrait was removed, the Gorgon portrait was swapped into her slot, and the "Master Gracey" changing portrait from the Walt Disney World Mansion Foyer was given the center frame.
 The portraits were "repainted" to utilize a new projection technique, and the slow-dissolve transformations were abandoned for the original lightening-cued flash transformations that opened the attraction (although, it's important to note that Marc Davis had, during the early imagineering stages of the effect, envisioned slow dissolves).

 As of 2008, it appears that the "original" Ghost Host narration is back.
-No, nothing's been readded.
-However, the bit after the "Shhhhh, listen" about Madame Leota isn't there anymore.
-According to Don's FAQ, it was added with the 1995 refurb (during which the phantom pianist in the attic joined the cast of 999).
-When the Mansion reopened after the Haunted Mansion Holiday pulldown, it was gone again.
+That means that the bit about Madame Leota - after the "Shhhhh, listen" - isn't there anymore.
+According to Don's FAQ, this piece - which was part of the original Paul Frees recording sessions - was added with the 1995 refurb (during which the phantom pianist in the attic joined the cast of 999).
+When the Mansion reopened after the Haunted Mansion Holiday pulldown in '08, it was gone again.

-Significant upgrades to the Walt Disney World Haunted Mansion are complete as of September 14, 2007.
-Changes include upgrades to attraction audio, a new changing portrait gallery just past load, the removal of the Sinister Eleven gallery (a dark corridor with evil eyes replaces the old gallery location), a New staircase scene just beyond the library and music room, the Disneyland "floating" Crystal Ball effect, the Disneyland "Constance" upgrades to the attic, a Mr. Toad tribute in the hillside pet cemetery, and more.
+Significant upgrades to the Walt Disney World Haunted Mansion attraction are complete as of September 14, 2007.
+Changes include improvements to attraction audio, a new changing portrait gallery just past load, the removal of the Sinister Eleven gallery (a dark corridor with evil eyes replaces the old gallery location), a New staircase scene just beyond the library and music room, the Disneyland "floating" Crystal Ball effect, the Disneyland "Constance" upgrades to the attic, a Mr. Toad tribute in the hillside pet cemetery, and more.
 According to my friend Bruce, the Marc Davis "April" portrait was added to one of the hall scenes several months after the reopening.
-I haven't seen it, so I can't verify precisely where it is (and he can't remember - ha!).
+I haven't seen it, so I can't verify precisely where it might have been (and he can't remember).

 You forgot [blank].
 What about [blank]?